MaximoMoyer/Favorite-Projects-During-School/Fire_Prediction - NaiveBayes_DecisionTree_HeatMap(Python)/final_deliverable/code/README.md

 # Code README
-Below are in depth design decisions and documentation on how to run any of the above code.
+Below are in depth design decisions and instructions on how to run any of the above code.
 Note that I have uploaded a sample of all our joine data, "weather_sample - weather_sample.csv" rather than the full file (previously comb.csv) to make it easier for anyone to download and run without having to waitto download a huge file :).
 So, results from running this shorter snippet of the data will likley be different that ours due to randomness.

 #### Decision Tree ####